AsifAhmedSahil/React-NextJS-NodeJS-Express-MongoDB-interview-question-Basic-to-Advanced-Theory-to-Example/readmeExpress.md

 ## What is express.Router()?

 express.Router() is a method that creates modular, mountable route handlers.
-You can use it to define routes in separate files or components. express.Router() is a method that creates modular, mountable route handlers.
 You can use it to define routes in separate files or components.